mgalgs/mgalgs.github.io/_posts/2015-05-16-how-to-build-a-custom-linux-kernel-for-qemu-2015-edition.markdown

     [*] /proc file system support
     [*] sysfs file system support

 In order to keep things truly tiny, we'll skip `make kvmconfig`.
+Build it:

+    $ make O=../obj/linux-x86-alldefconfig -j2

 The resulting image is quite a bit smaller than our last one, and *way* smaller than the one based on `x86_64_defconfig`:

     $ (cd $TOP; du -hs linux-4.0.3/obj-x86-*/vmlinux)
     18M     obj/linux-x86-basic/vmlinux